Football at the 2024 Summer Olympics – Women's team squads: United States

 The United States named a squad of 18 players and 4 alternates for the tournament on 26 June 2024.
+This their first major tournament since the 2008 Summer Olympics to not feature Alex Morgan.

 The numbers were announced on 3 July.
 On 12 July, Catarina Macario withdrew from the squad due to injury and was replaced by Lynn Williams.
 Emily Sams was added to the alternate list.